parnapraveen/Biomedical-AI-Agent/docs/getting-started.md

 ## 🎉 What's Next?

-Once you have the platform running:
+Once you have the application running:
 1. **Explore freely** - Click around and experiment
 2. **Ask questions** - Try your own biomedical queries
 3. **Study patterns** - Look at the generated Cypher queries
-4. **Master the platform** - Understand all features and capabilities thoroughly
+4. **Master the application** - Understand all features and capabilities thoroughly

-The platform is designed for hands-on learning - the best way to understand knowledge graphs and LangGraph is to use them!
+The project is designed for hands-on learning - the best way to understand knowledge graphs and LangGraph is to use them!

 ---